Tracing Propagator

 -jar springboot-server.jar

-The client will send an HTTP request to the server, and DDTrace will pass the link information in the tracecontext
+The client sends an HTTP request to the server, and DDTrace passes the trace information via the tracecontext

-However, in the "service call relationship", the data from the two tools cannot be connected.
-This is because the SpanIDs of both parties are not uniform.
-DDTrace is a decimal string of numbers, while OpenTelemetry is a hexadecimal number character. string.
-To do this, you need to modify the configuration in the ddtrace
+However, in the "service invocation relationship," the data from the two tools does not connect because their SpanIDs are not unified.
+DDTrace uses a decimal number string, while OpenTelemetry uses a hexadecimal number string.
+Therefore, you need to modify the ddtrace

 in ddtrace.conf